rahulmllvrp/tp/docs/DeveloperGuide.md

    1. Prerequisites: Events and vendors exist; note remaining budget
    2. Test case: `assign 1 c/2,3`
    3. **Expected**: Vendors 2 and 3 assigned to event 1.
 Budget updated.
 Success message:
-      "Assigned the following people to <Event Name>'s party: <Names>"
+      "Assigned the following people to {Event Name}'s party: {Names}"

    4. Test case: `assign 1 c/2`
-   5. **Expected**: If vendor 2 already assigned to event 1: "<Name> has already been assigned to this party."
+   5. **Expected**: If vendor 2 already assigned to event 1: "{Name} has already been assigned to this party."

    6. Test case: `assign 1 c/99`
    7. **Expected**: Error message: "The person index provided is invalid Try switching to the person list view and retry."